Social Distancing for Bostonians: How Many Ice Coffees Makes 6 Feet? How Many Smoots?

 When a Twitter user asked if the tweet was referring to Dunkin' or Starbucks coffee cups, the city replied, "As if we're going to get in the middle of that!
 Viewers choice."

-In response to a question on Twitter, city also estimated that distance was equal to one-and-a-quarter "Smoots," referring to a humorous, non-standard unit of length created as a MIT prank decades ago.
+In response to a question on Twitter, the city also estimated that the distance was equal to one-and-a-quarter "Smoots," referring to a humorous, non-standard unit of length created as a MIT prank decades ago.

 Amid the coronavirus outbreak, the city has issues a series of strict guidelines and advisories through May 4, including a public health advisory for residents who are not essential workers to stay at home from 9 p.m. to 6 a.m.